-Fees typically are due when you file your bankruptcy petition, but you may be able to ask the court to allow you to pay the fees in installments or even have them waived.
-To qualify for a fee waiver, you must not be able to afford the fees, even in installments, and your income must be less than 150 percent of the poverty line.
+Fees typically are due when you file your bankruptcy petition, but you may be able to ask the court to allow you to pay the fees in installments or even to have them waived.
+To qualify for a fee waiver, you must not be able to afford the fees, even in installments, and your income must be less than 150% of the poverty line.

 The U.S. Department of Health and Human Services publishes federal poverty levels, which vary depending on the number of people per household.

 Required Credit Counseling Costs